Overview of Functions

 Oracle Functions is based on Fn Project.
 Fn Project is an open source, container native, serverless platform that can be run anywhere - any cloud or on-premises.
-Fn Project is easy to use, supports every programming language, and is extensible and performant.
+Fn Project is easy to use, extensible, and performant.
 You can download and install the open source distribution of Fn Project, develop and test a function locally, and then use the same tooling to deploy that function to Oracle Functions.

 You can access Oracle Functions using the Console, a CLI, and a REST API.
 You can invoke the functions you deploy to Oracle Functions using the CLI or by making signed HTTP requests.

 Oracle Functions is integrated with Oracle Cloud Infrastructure Identity and Access Management (IAM), which provides easy authentication with native Oracle Cloud Infrastructure identity functionality.
 See Overview of Oracle Cloud Infrastructure Identity and Access Management.

 To get set up and running quickly with Oracle Functions, see the Quick Start Guide.

 Ways to Access Oracle Cloud Infrastructure